ralphsawaya/ovh/MongoDoc/mongodb_02_Best_practise_to_implement _your_first_mongoDB_instance/guide.en-gb.md

 - **Use TTL Indexes for Expiring Data**: For data that needs to expire after a certain period, such as session information or logs, use [TTL (Time-To-Live) indexes](https://www.mongodb.com/docs/manual/core/index-ttl/#ttl-indexes).
 This helps in automatically removing expired data and maintaining an efficient dataset.

+- **Equality Sort Range Rule (ESR)**: The [ESR rule](https://www.mongodb.com/docs/manual/tutorial/equality-sort-range-rule/#the-esr--equality--sort--range--rule) in MongoDB is a guideline for optimizing query performance by structuring compound indexes.
+The rule suggests placing fields used for equality comparisons first, followed by fields used for sorting, and finally fields used for range queries.
+This order maximizes the efficiency of index utilization and improves query performance.

 ### Leverage MongoDB Change Streams

 MongoDB [Change Streams](https://www.mongodb.com/docs/manual/changeStreams/) provide a powerful way to listen and react to real-time changes in your MongoDB collections.
 This feature allows applications to be more responsive by enabling real-time updates and notifications.
 With Change Streams, you can watch for changes such as insertions, updates, deletions, and more in your collections, and then trigger specific actions based on these changes.
 This capability is essential for building reactive applications, enabling real-time analytics, synchronizing data across different systems, and more.

+Refer to the indexing Strategies for more

 ### Monitoring